Tune Stories!

 As usual, I brought a fiddle and played her some music - a mix of fiddle tunes, old songs, and Klezmer.
 As I sometimes do (and recommend to my friends), I improvised a new fiddle tune.
 I was recording with the voice memo app on my phone, and when I listened back, I heard the tune you hear on the record.
 Lightning doesn’t always strike, but it sure is awesome when it does.

 Like the original performance, this is in standard fiddle tuning, GDAE.
-Recording this song with my brother, Eric Eid-Reiner, playing piano was like closing the loop on this tune.
-We had some moments in the studio remembering Nana as we toyed with a few different chord options.
+Recording this song with my brother, Eric Eid-Reiner, playing piano was like closing a loop.
+We had some great moments in the studio remembering Nana as we toyed with a few different chord options.

 11. The Dissent